Low-Bitrate Video Compression through Semantic-Conditioned Diffusion: Quantitative Performance

 \section{Quantitative Performance}

-For an easy quantitative comparison with our method, we provide detailed data under various test settings.
-These results are presented in \cref{tab:disco_hevcb} for the HEVC-B dataset, \cref{tab:disco_uvg} for the UVG dataset, and \cref{tab:disco_mcl} for the MCL-JCV dataset, respectively.
-The average cost of the text description for each $512 \times 512$ resolution 57-frame clip is 3688 bits, which has been counted into the reported BPP.
+For an easy quantitative comparison with our method, we provide the detailed performance under various test settings.
+These results are presented in \cref{tab:disco_hevcb} for the HEVC-B dataset, \cref{tab:disco_mcl} for the MCL-JCV dataset, and \cref{tab:disco_uvg} for the UVG dataset, respectively.
+All videos are resized to $512 \times 512$-resolution 57-frame clips during evaluation.